rickh94/airtable-reminder-email-parser/README.md

 timezone issues).

-\* It is important to only copy from below `# COPY THIS CODE INTO ZAPIER` or they input may be overridden which defeats the whole point.
+\* It is important to only copy from below `# COPY THIS CODE INTO ZAPIER` or the input may be overridden which defeats the whole point.